-The course is offered as a linked PGCert/PGDip/MA.
+The Masters in Urban Design is offered as a linked PGCert/PGDip/MA.
 The aim of the PGCert and PGDip stages is to provide a framework of current knowledge and skills in urban design and masterplanning.

 The PGCert stage of the course focuses on the basic concepts and theory of urban design, establishing a solid grounding in the practical realisation of design qualities in a case site situation.